emilianavt/VSeeFaceManual/README.md

 Generally, your translation has to be enclosed by doublequotes `"like this"`.
 If double quotes occur in your text, put a \ in front, for example `"like \"this\""`.
 Line breaks can be written as `\n`.

-### Running on Linux
+### Running on Linux and maybe Mac

-Some people have gotten VSeeFace to run on Linux through wine.
+Some people have gotten VSeeFace to run on Linux through wine and it might be possible on Mac as well, but nobody tried, to my knowledge.
 However, reading webcams is not possible through wine.
 As a workaround, you can set the camera in VSeeFace to `[Network tracking]` and run the `facetracker.py` script from [OpenSeeFace](https://github.com/emilianavt/OpenSeeFace) manually.
 To do this, you will need a Python 3.7 or newer installation.
-To set up everything for the `facetracker.py`, you can try something like this, depending on your Linux distribution:
+To set up everything for the `facetracker.py`, you can try something like this on Debian based distributions:

     sudo apt-get install python3 python3-pip python3-virtualenv git
     git clone https://github.com/emilianavt/OpenSeeFace